Mark Roskill Graduate Symposium

 The Mark Roskill Symposium in Art History is an interdisciplinary symposium organized annually by the graduate students in the Department of the History of Art and Architecture.
 Named in honor of Mark Roskill (1933-2000), Roskill was an art historian and scholar of art historiography and criticism who taught at the University of Massachusetts Amherst for over 30 years.
 Educated at Harvard and Princeton Universities, he began as a specialist in the Italian Renaissance, but continued throughout his career to write widely on then-emerging fields, including photography, English painting, and Cubism.
 Among his numerous publications is an influential methodological text, What is Art History?
 (1976).

-This year's symposium would not have been possible without the support of the History of Art & Architecture Department, the UMCA, and our generous speakers.
-The graduate students also extend great thanks to Big Y and Stop & Shop.
+This year's symposium would not have been possible without the support of the Department of History of Art and Architecture, the UMass Arts Council, and our generous speakers.

 Previous Themes & Keynote Speakers

 Keynote Speaker: Elisa Kim, Assistant Professor of Architecture and History, Smith College

 Keynote Speaker: Frank Vagnone, co-author of Anarchist's Guide to House Museums